 c.
 All over the world, including Africa, national statistical offices play a very significant and important role in development of those nations, and in shaping public discourse.
 Their work is not an easy one, and it should not necessarily be, but it is very essential and critical to the growth and progress of the country.
 Their work is guided by principles and conventions which other data providers or producers are not held, no one will criticise a private company for not upholding every article of the fundamental principles of official statistics or for adopting methods suitable for their purpose, but for an NSO such as NBS, that is not the case.
+Accordingly, our results cannot be the same as predictive models (no matter how sophisticated), or the emotional expectations of certain people, no matter how intelligent or influential they may be.
 Our work takes us to the nooks and crannies of Nigeria, and anyone who has travelled around this country will know that Nigeria is a vast and dynamic country, but also very intriguing.
-So, when we release figures, it is the result of a rigorous process of collecting actual data in the field, using set guidelines and conventions expected of any responsible NSO. numbers do not align with your When these expectations and thinking, please seek for clarifications objectively for better understanding of the numbers.
+So, when we release figures, it is the result of a rigorous process of collecting actual data in the field, using set guidelines and conventions expected of any responsible NSO.
+When these numbers do not align with your expectations and thinking, please seek for clarifications objectively for better understanding of the numbers.
 Where we have limitation, these are always stated as caveats in the reports for proper context, or even when there are errors, we own up and correct them.
-People should not just run and begin to criticise in the public domain without seeking for the facts, with an assumption that their expectation is always reality.
+People should not just run and begin to criticise in the public domain without seeking for the facts, with a self assumption that their expectation is always reality.
 This is not done elsewhere and should not be done here either, NBS belongs to Nigerians, and we are here to serve the interest of all Nigerians with the professional independence expected of any modern statistical office.